-Playroom & community spaces Office time means social time!
-You can play table tennis, share lunch, relax at the coffee station, take a break and read from the available Kindles.
+Playrooms & community spaces Office time means social time!
+In Cremona, you can play table tennis, share lunch, relax at the coffee station, take a break and read from the available Kindles.

 This is what office life looks like at Growens